 Make homemade churros with a few basic ingredients.
 Gather the ingredients and prepare the dough.

-- Heat 1 1/2 inch of oil in a deep saucepan or deep skillet over medium-high heat.
+- Heat the oil – Heat 1 1/2 inch of oil in a deep saucepan or deep skillet over medium-high heat.
 Once the temperature reaches 350 degrees F on a candy thermometer, the churros are ready to cook.
-Be VERY CAREFUL as the oil is very hot.
+Be VERY CAREFUL as the oil temperature is very hot.

-- Scoop the dough into a pipping bag fitted with a 1/2″ closed star tip.
-Pipe 1 to 2 inch pieces of dough over the saucepan.
+- Make the churros – Scoop the dough into a piping bag fitted with a 1/2″ closed star tip.
+Pipe 1-inch strip of dough (up to 2 inch pieces of dough) over the saucepan.
 Cut them off with a knife and drop into the oil.

-- Fry the bites until golden and crispy.
+- Fry churro bites – Fry the bites until golden and crispy.
+You can fry them in small batches of ten to twelve.
 Remove them with a slotted spoon or mesh spider strainer.
-Drain on a paper towel.
+Drain churro bites on a paper towel.

 - Use a candy thermometer for the temperature.

 - Use a 1/2″ closed star tip for pipping.
 Ateco 846 tip is used for these churros, but Ateco 845 would work too.
+A Wilton 1M also works okay.
 The closed star tip helps create more defined edges for the perfect consistency and crispy texture.

 - Small pieces of dough will fry quicker and easier than large pieces.
 You do not want to use too large of a star tip or have pieces that are too long.
 They will not cook through completely or evenly and you will be left with a doughy inside.
 Follow the directions here for perfectly crispy churros.